shikon/shikon.github.io/_posts/2021-01-24-automating_jekyll.md

 - Basics of git, at least how to set it.
 Such you can send git commands in the terminal
 - Have jekyll already installed and working.
 If not see for example [this.](http://sgeos.github.io/jekyll/github/freebsd/2016/01/07/creating-a-jekyll-github-pages-blog-and-managing-it-with-freebsd.html)
 - Basic use of unix
+- Use the bundle command to compile your jekyll website

 ## Separating by branching